natecollins/nofus-php/README.md

 if the passed identifier exactly matches an existing database identifier pulled from the database is it considered safe.
 If the identifer is not safe, an empty string is returned.

-_NOTE_:This only checks that the identifier is valid in the database.
+_NOTE_: This only checks that the identifier is valid in the database.
 You should still **never** trust user supplied data for use in your queries.

 For performance reasons, this method only queries the database for identifiers the first time it is called.
 The